Lesson 1 – Introduction

 Every day, write yourself an encouraging note in the Facebook group or in a journal entry.
 Train your brain to be positive and expect success.

-If you have questions about this lesson, contact me at [email protected].
+If you have questions about this lesson, email me.